nathansungu/normalization-acid_properties/prisma-notes.md

 1. Prisma allows for the use of many databases like Postgres, Mysql, or MongoDb.
 Prisma sets up your tables the same way regardless of the database you use.
 1. Lets initialize a new Prisma project and use Postgresql as our provider:<br><br>
 `npx prisma init --datasource-provider sqlite` <br><br>
 1. This will create a new prisma folder and a .env file for us.
 Inside of that folder, we will have a schema.prisma file.
 This is where we will define our data model.
-If you open the .env file, we should see the following:

 ## Special annotations:

 1. `@id`: Marks a field as the primary key.